Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Background and Related Work

 \subsection{Shape measurement of specular surfaces}

 Specular surfaces like mirrors reflect an incident light ray only in one direction.
 This direction depends on the angle of incidence and the surface normal.
 For measurement principles like triangulation, ToF, or photometric stereo, the light only comes from one single point (such as the nodal point of a projector or a point light source).
-This means that a big portion of reflected light rays does not find its way back into the camera, which makes specular objects quasi ``invisible'' for these principles.
+This means that a significant portion of reflected light rays does not find its way back into the camera, which makes specular objects quasi ``invisible'' for these principles.
 It should be noted, however, that photometric stereo-based setups for the measurement of specular surfaces exist \cite{ikeuchi1981determining, solomon1996extracting}.
 Nevertheless, these setups typically would require a large number of point light sources to be able to measure a high number of surface points, i.e., to achieve a good \textit{coverage} of the surface.
+Another technique known as shape-from-polarization enables the measurement of specular surfaces \cite{rahmann2001reconstruction}.
+It has been recently augmented with event sensors to enhance its operational speed \cite{muglikar2023event}.
+Nevertheless, the reliance on orthographic projection and unpolarized light limits its ability to achieve high levels of accuracy and practical usage.